devraulczr/Reliable.HttpClient/docs/advanced-usage.md

 # Advanced Usage Patterns

-Learn advanced techniques and patterns for using HttpClient.Resilience in complex scenarios.
+Learn advanced techniques and patterns for using Reliable.HttpClient in complex scenarios.

 ## Multiple Named HttpClients